 Cooperative purchasing, though a relatively small segment of the state and local government procurement marketplace, is growing in popularity and volume.
 This growth can be attributed to not only the operational cost savings on the agency side, but also for the potential of greater contracting volume and the procurement efficiencies gained by vendors.
 Vendors should consider participating in cooperative purchasing — working with a top co-op association or GSA’s Cooperative Purchasing Program is an opportunity for vendors to increase exposure to agency buyers, gain an advantage over competitors and grow their government revenue.

 Find Out How BH Sky Can Help You Grow Your Government Business

-For more information on using GSA to leverage State and Local Cooperative Purchasing view the BH Sky or contact us directly by phone 866.468.7420 or .
+For more information on using GSA to leverage State and Local Cooperative Purchasing view the BH Sky videos or contact BH Sky directly by phone 866.468.7420 or email.

 This blog, which first appeared as an article in Onvia’s State, Local and Education (SLED) Procurement Snapshot for Q2-2015, was guest authored by Michelle Hermelee, President of BH Sky Associates.